TERMS AND CONDITIONS

 What’s Not Included?

-The cost of the holiday does not cover travel to and from the chalet, any applicable tourist tax, insurance, equipment rental, lift passes, lunch, après ski or child care.
+The cost of the holiday does not cover travel to and from the chalet, any applicable tourist tax, insurance, equipment rental, lift passes, lunch, use of the kitchen facilities, après ski or childcare.

 Arrival and Departure